MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

 - For supported services, Azure Private Link using Azure Private Endpoints addresses [data exfiltration risks associated with Service Endpoints](/azure/private-link/private-link-faq#what-is-the-difference-between-service-endpoints-and-private-endpoints-), such as a malicious admin writing data to an external resource.

 - When restricting network access to Azure PaaS services using Private Endpoints or Service Endpoints, a secure network channel will be required for deployment pipelines to access both the Azure control plane and data plane of Azure resources in order to deploy and manage the application.
-  - [Private self-hosted build agents](/azure/devops/pipelines/agents/agents?tabs=browser#install) deployed onto the a private network as the Azure resource can be used as a proxy to execute CI/CD functions over a private connection.
+  - [Private self-hosted build agents](/azure/devops/pipelines/agents/agents?tabs=browser#install) deployed onto a private network as the Azure resource can be used as a proxy to execute CI/CD functions over a private connection.
 A separate virtual network should be used for build agents.
     - Connectivity to the private build agents from CI/CD tooling is required.
   - An alternative approach is to modify the firewall rules for the resource on-the-fly within the pipeline to allow a connection from an Azure DevOps agent public IP address, with the firewall subsequently removed after the task is completed.
     - However, this approach is only applicable for a subset of Azure services.
-For example, this is not feasible for private AKS clusters.
+For example, this isn't feasible for private AKS clusters.
   - To perform developer and administrative tasks on the application service jump boxes can be used.

 - The completion of administration and maintenance tasks is a further scenario requiring connectivity to the data plane of Azure resources.

-- Service Connections with a corresponding Azure AD service principals can be leveraged within Azure DevOps to apply RBAC through Azure AD.
+- Service Connections with a corresponding Azure AD service principal can be used within Azure DevOps to apply RBAC through Azure AD.

 - Service Tags can be applied to Network Security Groups to facilitate connectivity with Azure PaaS services.

-- Application Security Groups do not span across multiple virtual networks.
+- Application Security Groups don't span across multiple virtual networks.

 - Packet capture in Azure Network Watcher is limited to a maximum period of five hours.